How to Plan Your Living Room Lighting to Take Your Space From Bright and Breezy to Warm and Cozy at the Flick of a Switch

 If yours is an open-plan living room, perhaps leading into a kitchen diner, then you will need to consider lighting for an open floor plan and how you can create different moods and facilitate a variety of activities within the separate zones.

-"You can use furniture placement to create different zones in your living room, each with its own lighting needs," explains Michael Lunn, product marketing manager at Cooper Lighting Systems.
+"You can use furniture placement to create different zones in your living room, each with its own lighting needs," explains Michael Lunn, product marketing manager at Cooper Lighting Solutions.
 "Recessed lighting can be particularly useful for highlighting specific areas, like a reading nook or a conversation area.
 You may have a dimmer control for the general ambient lighting in the room and a second dimmer control for the accent lighting.
 These control zones can be as granular or large as you’d like to personalize your space."

 This Sunco 12 Pack 5CCT Retrofit LED Recessed Lighting from Amazon is easy to fit and perfect for your background lighting needs.